Are you he or him?

 In these 20 minutes, I will not have time to explore the garnish, the napkin, or the shape of the glass, but know that they, too, are a part of the whole experience.
 Whether you are able to sip the cocktail and maintain an attenuating perspective on life and history wherein you’re mindful of the presence of the ancestors or you gulp with a persistent thirst to escape a crushing and disheartening reality is a function of your mettle.

 God forgives and forgiveness is divine.
 So, Christianity tells us that good Christians turn the other cheek, forgive—and hopefully, forget— the trespasses against them, and move forward in love.
 Yet the hypocrisy of the Christianity they force-fed to the world is betrayed by the belief of many white people that once they lose power they’ll be treated like they treated countless others throughout history.
 Seems to me that many self-described Christians have fallen woefully short of the gospel.

 Each day I struggle to not view Christianity as a scourge and curse upon the children of the African Diaspora.
 It holds us in place, yet appeals to our higher selves.
-It nurtures and sustains many of us in the face of hatred, systemic disenfranchisement, and sinister efforts to strip us of hope.
+It nurtures and sustains many of us in the face of hatred, systemic disenfranchisement, and sinister efforts to strip us of hope; however, it can blunt the agency of too many of us.
 It inspires us to love and teaches us to be loved, but it also affirms spoken and unspoken supremacy in the minds of too many White people.

 Are you made of sturdy enough stuff to dance with the devil that brought you or prostrate for the God that comforts you?
 Did you know that that God is embraced and extolled by your opponents because it provides permission and justification for their atrocities and denials?
 How do you see it?
 How’s that cocktail tasting?